gnalFF/lub-tmbd/README.md

 angular.module('myApp', ['lub-tmdb-api']).value('lubTmdbApiKey','[ENTER YOUR API KEY HERE]');
 ```

+To run the example provide an api key in the index.html file

 ## Development

 You do not need to build the project to use it - see above - but if you are working on it then this is what you need to know.